Liam-Weitzel/SIMD-Exploration/README.md

 The recent realization that Moore’s law no longer holds due to extreme heat build-up at higher CPU clock speeds has driven the shift toward multicore architectures (Etiemble, 2018).
 Furthermore, “the DRAM structures and interfaces have evolved to avoid a ‘memory wall’.
 However, even with a reduced memory CPI component, pipeline stalls due to memory waits still exist when executing a single program” (Etiemble, 2018).
 Indicating that even with the SIMD register’s ability to effectively process N statements simultaneously, N values still need to be loaded into the SIMD register.
 Thus the ‘memory wall’ as described by Etiemble et al. quickly becomes the new bottleneck instead of the clock speed.
 Regardless, SIMD technology can still increase our programs' performance although the expected N times increase is usually not visible due to the abovementioned limitations.

 The present study will compare and contrast the execution time of different SIMD programming paradigms that C++ developers have available to them when manipulating vectors.
 Furthermore, this paper will explore the impact each paradigm has on portability, maintainability, and the development process whilst also discussing ongoing advancements in each.
 This topic is relevant since a notable amount of research and development has gone into SIMD registers and CPUs in recent years.
 However, the research addressing the application of these recent CPU developments is lacking.
-Whilst the former is important, the latter also needs widespread adoption to increase the general performance of programs as a whole.
+Whilst the developments in the CPU itself are important, the adoption of these developments is what leads to an increase in the general performance of programs as a whole.

 ## Literature Review